atelier-cartographique/waend/documentation/help.md

 So far, batch import of geotaged images is not supported natively in Wænd.
 But there is a workaround.
 Here is a how to, using Qgis :

 - install the experimental Qgis pluggin "Geotag and import photos".
-- import your geo-tagged images in Qgis, you will get points with the path to your images as an attribute.
+- import your geo-tagged images in Qgis, you will get points with the path to your images as an attribute (like ***pathAttribute***).
 - transform your points into polygons using the Buffer function.
 You can set the buffer distance according to the size you want your images to be in Wænd (like 5m for trees illustrations..).
 - export your polygons in GEOjson.
-- edit your GEOjson with a code editor, and change the image path the way they are stored on Wænd (yourUserId/ImageNameWithoutExtension).
+- edit the GEOjson file with a code editor, and change the image path the way they are stored on Wænd (yourUserId/ImageNameWithoutExtension).
 - Upload your images on Wænd
 - Import your edited GEOjson in a new layer
-- At this layer level, set the image path for every feature like this : set params.image @ImagePathAttributeName
+- At this layer level, set the image path for every feature like this : ```set params.image @pathAttribute```
 - And voilà !
+You can continue to style your images at a layer level, according to your needs.

 ##<a name="tiles"></a>Create and import images tiles